edgeimpulse/expert-projects/experiments-getting-started.md

 ![Edge Impulse Project Create Spectral Analysis Impulse](.gitbook/assets/experiments-getting-started/edge-impulse-create-impulse-spectral.jpg "Edge Impulse Project Create Spectral Analysis Impulse")

-First we will use the `Spectral Analysis` processing block.
-Spectral Analysis is ieal for examining repetitive movements, particularly using accelerometer data, this tool breaks down signals to reveal their frequency and power patterns over time.
+First we will use the `Spectral Analysis` Processing block.
+Spectral Analysis is ideal for examining repetitive movements, particularly using accelerometer data.
+Tthis tool breaks down signals to reveal their frequency and power patterns over time.

-Click `Add` to add the Spectral Analysis processing block to your Impulse.
+Click `Add` to add the Spectral Analysis Processing block to your Impulse.

 ### Classification

 ![Edge Impulse Project Create Spectral Analysis Classification Impulse](.gitbook/assets/experiments-getting-started/edge-impulse-create-impulse-spectral-classification.jpg "Edge Impulse Project Create Spectral Analysis Classification Impulse")

-For the learning block, we will use `Classification` to classify between `Normal` and `Vibrations`.
-Click `Add` to add the classification block to your Impulse.
+For the Learning block, we will use `Classification` to classify between `Normal` and `Vibrations`.
+Click `Add` to add the Classification block to your Impulse.

 Next click `Save Impulse`.